VarboxInternational/docs/file-uploads.md

 Up until this point you've learned how you can leverage the power of the upload functionality.

-When it comes to `managing files` inside the `VarBox Admin` however, things are much more easier.
+When it comes to managing files inside the Varbox Admin however, things are much more easier.
 You just have to use the `uploader()` helper method that will generate the entire file manager.

 > The `uploader()` helper function is a wrapper for the `Varbox\Helpers\UploaderHelper` class.